PaulKallio/kukkuu-ui/README.md

 Generate static types for GraphQL queries by using the schema from the backend server.

+### `yarn test:browser`

+This command runs the browser tests.

+The command should warn when some of the necessary environment is missing.
+You should provide at least the following: `BROWSER_TESTS_USER_NAME`, `BROWSER_TESTS_USER_PASSWORD` and `BROWSER_ENV_URL`.
+The two first you can find from from the secrets repo within the file `kukkuu-admin_e2e-test-keys.txt`.

+Browser tests are ran in Travis once per day with the `yarn test:browser:ci` command which runs the tests in headless mode.

 ## Docker

 `docker-compose up` to start the dockerized dev-environment.
 Not for production!!!